kathleenleeper/workhorse/_posts/2014-10-27-mash1-vector-modifications.md

  3. ice for 2 minutes
  * add 450 ul TB
  5. shake for @ 37&deg;Cfor 1 hour
- 6. plate 2 plates: 50 uls and 150 uls
+ 6. plate all on one LB/kanamycin plate

 ##results &/or notes
-Multiplicity of colonies; certainly more than 4 and seems like a reasonably decent transformation.
+Multiplicity of colonies on the plate, but after screening CMV 5' - SV40 3', all signals were ~700 (6 colonies).